linawarntoft/bachelor-project2019/README.md

 There are comments in the code to help you understand it as you go.

 ### StarCluster1
-The nummerical method is based on the one presented in Alexander and Gieles [2012] and reproduced for our project.
+The numerical method is based on the one presented in Alexander and Gieles [2012] and reproduced for our project.
 For using the code:

 1. Enter the relevant data in an `input.txt` in the format found in the folder *InputFiles*
 2. Create a results folder named *Results*.
 Your data will be found here